TrickyFatCat/TrickyInteractionSystem-old/README.md

 1. Add InteractionQueueComponent to your character;
 2. Create an interactive actor:
-   * Add InteractionInterface to the chosen actor and write the logic in the `ProcessInteraction` function;
+   * Add InteractionInterface to the chosen actor and write the logic in the `Interact` function;
    * Add any of InteractionTrigger;
 3. Create "Interaction" input action;
-4. Call the `Interact` function of InteractionQueueComponent;
+4. Call the `StartInteraction` function of InteractionQueueComponent;